Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Non-Contest Solutions/#127 Word Ladder/ReadMe.md

   * Adopted a new way to populate STL Containers with the help of existing containers.
   * A Novel approach to change a single charcter of a string using range based for loops.

+# Approach
+* Store all the dictionary words in a hashmap called `dictionary` to facilitate quick searching.
+* Make another hashmap `visited` which contains all the string which are visited.
+* The queue would store the string and its level. (i,e a pair).
+* Whenever you pop a string during bfs, iterate over each of the characters and try to replace them with all the alphabets (while keeping the remaining letters same.
+If the new string is present in the dictionary and is not visited, visit it.

   # To Do
   * Perform BFS with marker to avoid pushing a pair into the queue.